 Under inspired leadership, La Jolla Playhouse has become the place to see what’s next on the American theatre landscape.
-The Playhouse’s brilliant and innovative productions of classics, new plays and musicals, including 70 world premieres, 40 commissions and 38 American or West Coast premieres, have merited over 300 major honors, including 35 Tony Awards for productions that have transferred to Broadway, along with the 1993 Tony Award for Outstanding Regional Theatre.
+The Playhouse’s brilliant and innovative productions of new plays and musicals, including 75+ world premieres, 44 commissions and 38 American or West Coast premieres, have merited over 300 major honors, including 35 Tony Awards for its 26 productions that have transferred to Broadway, along with the 1993 Tony Award for Outstanding Regional Theatre.

 From Broadway to Moscow, a long list of Playhouse productions have gone on to other stages around the world.
 These include Roger Miller and William Hauptman's Big River, The Who's Tommy, Lee Blessing's A Walk in the Woods, How to Succeed in Business Without Really Trying with Matthew Broderick, Tony Kushner's Slavs!, Lifegame, Lisa Kron's 2.5 Minute Ride, Jessica Hagedorn's Dogeaters, Randy Newman's Faust, the West Coast premiere of Rent, the American premiere of Jane Eyre, the world premiere of Thoroughly Modern Millie, Billy Crystal's 700 Sundays, the Pulitzer Prize-winning I Am My Own Wife – both developed as part of the Playhouse’s signature Page To Stage play development program – the Tony Award-winning musical Memphis now playing on London’s West End, Peter and the Starcatchers, as well as the currently running Tony Award-winning Broadway hit Jersey Boys.
-The Playhouse also presents a wide range of award-winning education programs that enrich the community and serve more than 33,000 children, students and adults each year.
+The Playhouse also presents a wide range of award-winning education programs that enrich the community and serve more than 30,000 children, students and adults each year.

 La Jolla Playhouse was founded in 1947 by Gregory Peck, Dorothy McGuire and Mel Ferrer, and was revived in 1983 under the leadership of Des McAnuff, who served as Artistic Director from 1983 to 1994.
 McAnuff was succeeded by Michael Greif, who served as Artistic Director from 1995 to 1999.
 The theatre is currently led by Artistic Director Christopher Ashley and Managing Director Michael S. Rosenberg.